ARS-SWRC/GEE-KGCC/README.md

 The string argument for ee.Initialize() assumes the default project name assigned by Earth Engine.
 If some other project name is used, modify the code accordingly.
 The web browser log-in steps may assist with creating and choosing a project, or a project may be created using the online ee code editor.

 ## Usage Notes
 The user must provide ee image collections of long-term average monthly precipitation and temperature (12 images each).
 These should be overlapping images and should exist enitrely within a hemisphere (i.e., not in both hemispheres, such that at least two operations are needed to produce global coverage).
-WGS84 coordinate system is assumed in geekgcc, so climate images should be reprojected if they are in some other coordinate system.
+WGS84 coordinate system is assumed in geekgcc.
+Climate images should be reprojected if they are in some other coordinate system.

 The following methods are included in geekgcc: `classify()`, `download()`, and `get_vis_params()`.